14islands/14islands-com-v2/app/blog/_posts/2015-12-28-our-year-in-review-2015.md

 A great deal of our friends work at [Fjord](www.fjordnet.se) - an avant-garde design agency with an amazing culture.
 We were brought in to lead and help with a couple of projects for clients such as H&M and others.

-> "Do good work with good people."
+> "Do great work with great people."

 This opportunity also gave us a good inside view from an inspiring service design agency.
 [Fjord](www.fjordnet.se) became a very close partner to us and we are proud to have built this strong relationship with them through the year.